pmcalabrese/amazon-scraper/README.md

 }
 ```

-Create an amazon scraper passing the config.json path,
+Create an amazon scraper passing the config object ´,

 *scraper* is a promise that return data